 Little Girl, Guatemala

-“That Seal is So Big!”
+“I’m Flying!”
 Aquarium of the Pacific, Long Beach, California

 Female Statue, Jardin des Tuileries, Paris